tpalzkill/IntelligentChatBots/workshops/intelligent-chatbots/LabGuide100.md

   ![D:\\Workshop\_Bot\\Image5.PNG](images/100/7.png)

-- Now that you have an intent, to express what a show menu is.
-In the examples area add the following text:
+- Now that you have an intent we will enter our first Utterance.
+In the examples area add the following text, then press **Enter**:

   ```
   show menu
   ```

   ![](images/100/LabGuide100-48471f81.png)

-- Press **Enter** to save your first Utterance.
-The text will disappear.
+_Note: The text will disappear as it saves._

-- Include the list of example utterances below to your intent, each followed by a return.
+- Enter the list of example utterances below one at a time.
+Press **Enter** after each entry.

   ```
   what do you have?